Tooommm/botify-javascript-challenge/README.md

-JavaScript Challenge
+# JavaScript Challenge

 This app displays data from NASA’s NeoWs (Near Earth Object Web Service).

-You will find a list of 20 Neos orbiting in the solar system.
+You will find a list of NEOs orbiting in the solar system.

+Select an orbital corp to display the following information:

+- NEO Name
+- Min Size
+- Size Max

 These are listed according to their average estimated diameter (min, max)

+You can choose to display the information in a table or with a graph

 This application was made with Create react App.
 More information belows.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run:

-### `yarn install`
+#### `yarn install`

 install all dependencies: